Skimmeroni/Appunti/AI4ST/AI/Evolution/Programming.typ

 	(or viceversa).
 ]

-Editing can be incorporated in the application of the genetic operators themselves (mutation and/or crossover), in order to reduce the number of wasterful computations.
-However, it is much more common to apply it only to the solution that has been found.

-Other methods that have been suggested to reduce the creation of introns are modified genetic operators like *brood recombination*.
-This operator creates many children from the same two parents by applying a crossover operator with different parameters.
+Editing can be incorporated in the application of the genetic operators themselves (mutation and/or crossover), in order to obtain genetic operators that don't generate introns, hence reducing the number of wasterful computations.
+One example is *brood recombination*: brood recombination creates many children from the same two parents by applying a crossover operator with different parameters.
 Only the best child of the brood enters the next generation.
-This method is particularly useful if combined with a fitness penalty, because then it favors children that achieve the same result with simpler means (that is, with a less complex chromosome).
+This method is particularly useful if combined with a fitness penalty, because then it favors children that achieve the same result with less complex chromosomes.

-*Intelligent recombination* chooses crossover points purposefully, which can help to prevent the creation of introns.
+Another operator is *intelligent recombination*, a form of recombination that chooses the crossover points selectively in such a way to prevent, or at least to mitigate, the creation of introns.
+A third method consists in introducing slight changes in the evaluation function such that what are considered introns now can be "reactived", in the sense that the newly modified fitness function assigns a nonzero weight to that subtree, potentially leading to its elimination.

+All these forms of intron prevention are still quite expensive, and rely on using ad-hoc genetic operators.
+In general, the cost of introducing intron prevention outweights its benefits, and is not worth it.
+It is actually much more common to keep the introns in the parse trees of the population, even if this reduces performance, and only prune the parse tree of the best solution found at the end of the process.

+=== Applying genetic programming: the $n times 1$ multiplexor problem

 An example of genetic programming is solving the $n times 1$ *multiplexor problem*.
 A multiplexor is a device that has $n$ data inputs, $log_(2)(n)$